Boomboozled/Unity-Prototype/README.md

 After learning from tutorials and YouTube, I decided to put what I learned into some practice by making a project in about 4 days that prototyped some game mechanics using PRIMITIVE objects to represent things:

+## Player

+The player can hold the "RMB" which then enables turning for the player.
+This was done only for purposes of working in the editor.

+The player can hurl three projectiles at enemies by pressing "LMB", each projectile will home towards the enemy closest to them.
+Enemies who are hit with the projectile will bounce up off the ground for some visual feedback. - Unless they die instantly from losing all their health

+The player can pickup a green powerup and "eat" enemies after it has been activated.

 ## Enemies